raygj/consul-content/consul-dns/using consul DNS walkthrough.md

 - verify join on consul cluster
 `curl http://192.168.1.xxx:8500/v1/agent/members?segment=_all | jq`

-- validate consul DNS from client
-`dig @192.168.1.xxx -p 8600 active.vault.service.consul.
+- validate consul DNS from client using dig (this proves consul is functional, not OS resolver is configured properly) `dig @192.168.1.xxx -p 8600 active.vault.service.consul.
 A`

 ### Resolving Consul DNS from host

+_goal is to get native OS resolution of *consul reocords_

 - there are several options there: